ksivamuthu/hashnode-blog/ckiarv61p02vlpqs13a8nbgai.md

 %[https://github.com/open-telemetry/opentelemetry-dotnet]

-> This post is created as part of the [C# Advent Series 2020](http://www.csadvent.christmas) Please checkout the link to find other great articles posted in the series
+> This post is created as part of the [C# Advent Calendar 2020](http://www.csadvent.christmas) Please check out the link to find other great articles posted in the series